NorthwoodKD/Python-Crash-Course/README.md

 # Python-Crash-Course
-Getting back into it and refreshing my knowledge
+Getting back into it and refreshing my knowledge.
 Using this to gain more knowledge with Github